goasana/asanacli/README.md

     11:
 ```

-For more information on the usage, run `asana help dlv`.
+For more information on the usage, run `asanacli help dlv`.

 ## Shortcuts